open-education-api/specification/docs/home.md

 Apps are constantly evolving…

 To create an all-encompassing, standard API, it is essential to understand the ever-changing needs of the various educational institutes.
-Therefore, the community places great value on working closely together to create a standard API (the OOAPI) that best serves as many educational institutes in the Netherlands as possible.
+Therefore, the [Community](community/) places great value on working closely together to create a standard API (the OOAPI) that best serves as many educational institutes in the Netherlands as possible.

 Furthermore, educational institutes that want to publish education data in a standardized way can implement their own API, based on the OOAPI standard.